Vincross/mind-documentation/APIReference/log.md

-# Log
+# log

 API ref for log